 CareerSTAT’s Frontline Healthcare Worker Champion program recognizes healthcare organizations investing in the careers and skills of their frontline workers.
 Organizations are designated as Champions and Emerging Champions.
 Champions meet all of CareerSTAT’s recognition criteria, including making skill and career development accessible, offering programs at a significant scale, measuring program business impact, and building sustainable programs.
 Emerging Champions are in earlier stages of investment and working with CareerSTAT leaderships to strengthen their programs.
 Learn more at www.NationalFund.org/CareerSTAT.

 This blog is a part of a series highlighting the 2018 CareerSTAT Frontline Worker Champions.
-See our other blogs featuring Champion organizations: Loretto, Washington Association of Community and Migrant Health Centers, and East Alabama Medical Center.
+See our other blogs featuring Champion organizations: Loretto, Washington Association of Community and Migrant Health Centers, East Alabama Medical Center, Dartmouth-Hitchcock, District 1199C Training & Upgrading Fund, and Southeast Louisiana Veterans Health Care System.